pydio/pydio-core/core/src/plugins/conf.sql/README.txt

 conf.sql plugin documentation
 -----------------------------

 This is the conf.sql plugin.
-It stores AjaXplorer configuration information in an SQL database, it is responsible for storing the following information in the AjaXplorer application:
+It stores Pydio configuration information in an SQL database, it is responsible for storing the following information in the Pydio application:

 - Repository definitions
 - User bookmarks